 He has trained thousands of professionals to offer high quality cognitive stimulation and therapy programs and has helped develop a certification program for professionals, which can be found on our Masterpiece Living online store.
 His extensive knowledge and experience, combined with an excellent speaking style, creates an engaging and rewarding learning experience.
 Dr. Winningham received his Ph.D. in Neuroscience from Baylor University.
 In addition to publishing many peer-reviewed articles in the area of human memory, Dr. Winningham makes frequent television and radio appearances and has given well over 500 invited presentations about memory and aging at various conferences and workshops.
 His book Train Your Brain: How to Maximize Memory Ability in Older Adulthood was recently published by Baywood Publishing.

-LIMITED SPEAKING ENGAGEMENTS: Please contact us to enquire about Dr. Rob’s availablity.
+LIMITED SPEAKING ENGAGEMENTS: Please CONTACT US to enquire about Dr. Rob’s availability.

 Dr. Rob`s Topics Include: